1. The market: big, fragmented, slow to modernize

 Do homeowners really want to see pricing online?

-What is the single highest-ROI change a roofing contractor can make in 2026?
+What should a roofing contractor improve first in 2026?

 Methodology & sources